-June and her partner, Betsy, adopted two girls from Guatemala and raised them together until Betsy died of cancer 4 years ago.
-June talked with me about the great joy she felt in fulfilling her dream of becoming a mom and the challenge she and her teenage daughters faced after suffering such a tremendous loss.
+June and her partner, Betsy, adopted two girls from Guatemala and raised them together until Betsy died of cancer four years ago.
+June talked with me about the great joy she felt in fulfilling her dream of becoming a mom and the challenges she and her teenage daughters faced after suffering such a tremendous loss.

 ReformJudaism.org: What does Mother’s Day mean to you?

-Mother's Day has always filled me with the strongest and deepest feelings of my heart -- love for my mom, love for my daughters who made me a mom, and love for their birth moms.
+Mother's Day has always filled me with the strongest and deepest feelings -- love for my mom, love for my daughters who made me a mom, and love for their birth moms.

 Though I didn’t think she wouldn't love me for being gay, I struggled with the prospect of disappointing her.
 People weren't really out like they are today.
 The ones I knew personally who came out had to contend with some really tumultuous situations with either a parent or a sibling, and that frightened me.